Dietitian Blog, Health/Wellness, MNT Guidelines, Patient Blog | May 20 2020

 Rheumatoid arthritis: More plants and less meat?

-Rheumatoid arthritis (RA), the second most common arthritis, is an autoimmune disorder which affects approximately 1% of the world’s population.
-Through an inflammatory reaction, the body attacks joint tissues and can also affect the skin, eyes, heart, lungs and blood vessels.
+Rheumatoid arthritis (RA), the second most common arthritis, is an autoimmune disorder that affects approximately 1% of the world’s population.
+Through an inflammatory reaction, the body attacks joint tissues and can also affect the skin, eyes, heart, lungs, and blood vessels.

-Specific etiology of RA remains unclear but has been thought to be influenced by genetic predisposition, infection, smoking, gut bacteria and diet.
-Primary symptoms of this disorder include joint stiffness or swelling, fatigue, appetite changes and a fever.
+The specific etiology of RA remains unclear but has been thought to be influenced by genetic predisposition, infection, smoking, gut bacteria, and diet.
+Primary symptoms of this disorder include joint stiffness or swelling, fatigue, appetite changes, and a fever.
 Long-term, this disease can be severely debilitating with bone and joint erosion and malformation or abnormalities in other body tissues.
-Since there is no available cure for RA, treatment involves medication, therapy, surgery and diet modifications.
+Since there is no available cure for RA, treatment involves medication, therapy, surgery, and diet modifications.

 Vegan diet: An overview3

 United States statistics have shown a positive trend in individuals following a plant-based diet.
-More specifically, six percent has adopted a vegan lifestyle.
-With inclusion of numerous plant-based foods, this diet approach eliminating all animal products can be a healthy alternative to the typical Western diet.
-The vegan diet emphasizes balanced intake of fruits, vegetables, whole grains, nuts, seeds, legumes, healthy oils and plant-based products.
+More specifically, six percent have adopted a vegan lifestyle.
+With the inclusion of numerous plant-based foods, this diet approach eliminating all animal products can be a healthy alternative to the typical Western diet.
+The vegan diet emphasizes a balanced intake of fruits, vegetables, whole grains, nuts, seeds, legumes, healthy oils, and plant-based products.
 Foods with added sugars or refined grains should be eaten only in moderation.
-One common concern with eating strictly vegan is the risk of insufficient intake of vitamin B12, vitamin D, calcium, iron, protein and omega-3 fatty acids.
+One common concern with eating strictly vegan is the risk of insufficient intake of vitamin B12, vitamin D, calcium, iron, protein, and omega-3 fatty acids.
 Experts recommend supplementation and dietary counseling, if intake is inadequate to meet nutritional needs.

 Benefits of a vegan diet with rheumatoid arthritis4